Amanita pantherina (DC.) P. Kumm. - Panthercap

 Psychoactivity

 The Panthercap can contain the psychoactive chemical compounds ibotenic acid and muscimol as well as muscazone and muscarine (but they may not always be in significant concentrations).
-These are not the same as the psychoactive chemicals associated with the Liberty Cap, Psilocybe semilanceata, which is the most common (in Britain) of the so-called Magic Mushrooms; that little grassland mushroom gets (gives!) its kicks from quite different psychoactive compounds: psilocybin and baeocystin.
-Nevertheless, some people do treat the Panthercap as a magic mushroom.
+These are not the same as the psychoactive chemicals associated with the Liberty Cap, Psilocybe semilanceata, which is the most common (in Britain) of the so-called Magic Mushrooms; that little grassland mushroom gets (or perhaps that should be gives!) its kicks from quite different psychoactive compounds: psilocybin and baeocystin.
+Nevertheless, some people do treat the Panthercap as one of the so-called magic mushrooms.

 The psychoactive compounds contained in Panthercaps are also toxins, and that means that this species must be treated as a poisonous mushroom.